Tap to close

 Even if the plaintiff negates all established categories, the defendant may rebut the prima facie claim by demonstrating some "residual" category of juristic reason.
 Iacobucci J. identified two factors of particular relevance at this stage: the reasonable expectations of the parties and public policy considerations.

 This second stage requires careful application.
 Courts must not use "reasonable expectations" or "public policy" as a vehicle for the kind of palm-tree justice that the structured framework is designed to avoid.
 As commentators have noted, "reasonable expectations" floating free of any specific legal doctrine do not explain why a defendant should be entitled to retain an unjustified enrichment.
-The stage-two inquiry is properly directed at identifying specific reasons for retention — not a generalized judicial assessment of fairness.
+The stage-two inquiry is properly directed at identifying specific reasons for retention, not a generalized judicial assessment of fairness.

 The Pyramid of Reconciliation

 The shift from unjust factors to juristic reasons did not render the historical common law cases irrelevant.
 As Peter Birks explained, unjust factors and juristic reasons stand in a "pyramid of reconciliation."
-The historical doctrines — mistake, incapacity, qualified intention, induced intention — did not disappear.
+The historical doctrines (mistake, incapacity, qualified intention, induced intention) did not disappear.
 They were reinterpreted.
 Under the Garland framework, they now serve as grounds for negating an ostensible juristic reason rather than as independent reasons to reverse.

 For example: a payment made under a mistaken belief that a debt was owed ostensibly looks like a contractual payment (a juristic reason).
 But mistake vitiates the plaintiff's donative intention and defeats the apparent juristic reason.
-The historical unjust factor of "mistake" now operates at the level of negating the apparent juristic reason — it reveals that, despite outward appearances, no valid juristic reason actually supported the transfer.
+The historical unjust factor of "mistake" now operates at the level of negating the apparent juristic reason.
+It reveals that, despite outward appearances, no valid juristic reason actually supported the transfer.

-Restitutionary Remedies
+Restitutionary Remedies.

 Where unjust enrichment is established and no defence succeeds, the plaintiff is entitled to restitution.
 Restitution simultaneously restores the plaintiff and the defendant to the positions they occupied before the unjustified transfer.
-It is inherently backward-looking — it restores the status quo ante, it does not redistribute wealth or fulfill expectations.
+It is inherently backward-looking.
+It restores the status quo ante.
+It does not redistribute wealth or fulfill expectations.

-Personal Restitution
+Personal & Proprietary Restitution

-The primary remedy for unjust enrichment is a personal monetary award — a judgment requiring the defendant to pay the plaintiff a sum equal to (the lesser of) the defendant's enrichment and the plaintiff's deprivation.
+The primary remedy for unjust enrichment is a personal monetary award, a judgment requiring the defendant to pay the plaintiff a sum equal to (the lesser of) the defendant's enrichment and the plaintiff's deprivation.
 This is the ordinary remedy in cases involving mistaken payments, services rendered without juristic reason, and benefits conferred in the context of failed or invalid agreements.

 The quantum of a personal restitutionary award is calculated objectively.
 The enrichment is assessed at its market value, subject to any applicable subjective devaluation (where the defendant's request established a discounted expectation of cost) or the change of position defence (where the defendant was disenriched after receipt).
+Quantum meruit and quantum valebant, terms inherited from the common count system, describe the method of valuing services and goods respectively.

 In appropriate cases, restitution may be awarded on a proprietary basis.
 The most significant proprietary remedy in Canadian unjust enrichment law is the constructive trust.
 A constructive trust operates by declaring that the defendant holds identified property on trust for the plaintiff.
-It is not merely a personal right to payment but a real property interest — the plaintiff obtains a share of the property itself.
+It is not merely a personal right to payment but a real property interest.
+The plaintiff obtains a share of the property itself.

 Proprietary restitution is particularly significant in three situations:

-• Insolvency: A proprietary remedy is more valuable than a personal one where the defendant may be insolvent, as it removes the plaintiff from the queue of unsecured creditors.
+• Insolvency.
+A proprietary remedy is more valuable than a personal one where the defendant may be insolvent, as it removes the plaintiff from the queue of unsecured creditors.

-• Appreciation: Where the relevant property has increased in value since the transfer, a constructive trust allows the plaintiff to share in that appreciation rather than merely recovering the original transfer value.
+• Appreciation.
+Where the relevant property has increased in value since the transfer, a constructive trust allows the plaintiff to share in that appreciation rather than merely recovering the original transfer value.

-• Tracing: A proprietary remedy allows the plaintiff to follow and recover assets that the defendant has acquired using the plaintiff's money or property.
+• Tracing.
+A proprietary remedy allows the plaintiff to follow and recover assets that the defendant has acquired using the plaintiff's money or property.

 Equitable Accounting and Disgorgement

-Distinct from restitution, an accounting of profits (now properly termed disgorgement) may be available where the defendant committed a civil wrong — breach of fiduciary duty, breach of confidence, or certain proprietary torts — and profited as a result.
-The profit stripped away by disgorgement need not correspond to the plaintiff's loss; the defendant gives up everything gained through the wrong.
+Distinct from restitution, an accounting of profits (now properly termed disgorgement) may be available where the defendant committed a civil wrong (breach of fiduciary duty, breach of confidence, or certain proprietary torts) and profited as a result.
+The profit stripped away by disgorgement need not correspond to the plaintiff's loss.
+The defendant gives up everything gained through the wrong.
 As confirmed in Atlantic Lottery Corp. v.
-Babstock, disgorgement is not a remedy for unjust enrichment — it is a remedy for wrongdoing.
+Babstock, disgorgement is not a remedy for unjust enrichment.
+It is a remedy for wrongdoing.
 Mistaking the two causes analytical confusion about what the plaintiff can recover and against whom.

 Even where unjust enrichment is fully established, the defendant may reduce or extinguish liability by proving one of several defences.
 Some are specific to the law of unjust enrichment; others are generally available in private law.